keystonejs/keystone/.changeset/tasty-buses-jog.md

 }),
 ```

-When you run Keystone after updating, Keystone will prompt you to create a migration, you should do this but **DO NOT APPLY IT**, it needs to be modified before being applied.
+When updating to this change, and running `yarn dev`, Keystone will prompt you to update your schema.

+- If you are using `useMigrations: true`, Keystone will follow the typical migration flow offer to apply an automatically generated migration. **DO NOT APPLY THE AUTOMATICALLY GENERATED MIGRATION** - unless you want to `DROP` your data.

+- If you are using `useMigrations: false`, Keystone will follow the typical flow and offer to automatically migrate your schema.
+Again, **DO NOT RUN THE AUTOMATIC MIGRATION** - unless you want to `DROP` your data.

-On Postgres, Prisma will generate a migration that looks something like this:
+On PostgreSQL, Prisma will generate a migration that looks something like this:

 ```sql
 /*